2017 budget: 115 Foreign Missions to gulp N48.899bn - Nigeria Today

 Vanguard analysis of the 2017 budget proposal showed that Nigeria’s Foreign Mission in New York led the list with the highest allocation of N1.877 billion.

-On the flip side, Nigeria Foreign Mission in Colombo, Sri Lanka, received the least allocation of N259.16 million.
+On the flip side, Nigeria Foreign Mission in Columbo, Sri Lanka, received the least allocation of N259.16 million, followed by the Mission in Lome, with N252.6 million.

 The total allocation to the Ministry of Foreign Affairs and its agencies is N66.664 billion, comprising recurrent expenditure of N56.869 billion and capital expenditure of N9.795 billion.